staystrap/paloalto/a_getting_around.md

 ## Trains
 Are a good way to travel medium distances, since they operate reliable and are reasonably priced.
-A trip from Brisbane central to Gold Coast, which is about 100km, takes around two hours.
+A trip from Brisbane central to Gold Coast, which is about 100km, takes around two hours and costs between A$11 and A$14 (with *gocard*).